rbeeli/Timestamps64.jl/README.md

 # Convert to Time
 Time(ts)

-# Convert DateTime back to Timestamp (only with millisecond precision)
+# Convert DateTime back to Timestamp64 (only with millisecond precision)
-Timestamp(dt)
+Timestamp64(dt)

 # Convert to string (ISO 8601 by default)
 string(ts)